kozmickb/hollibobz/TRIPTICK_ARCHITECTURE.md

 ## 📖 Overview

-### What is TripTick?
+### What is Odeysync?

-TripTick is a comprehensive travel planning application designed to help users organize and manage their trips efficiently.
+Odeysync is a comprehensive travel planning application designed to help users organize and manage their trips efficiently.
 The app combines trip planning tools, checklists, countdown timers, and AI-powered assistance to create a seamless travel planning experience.

 ### Core Mission